Syn.: Githago segetum Link., Lychnis githago (L.) Scop.

 Family: Caryophyllaceae Juss.

-Distribution: Native probably of Eastern Mediterranean, now naturalized in almost all Europe, and other continents.
+Distribution: This plant is probably native to the eastern Mediterranean region, now naturalized in almost all Europe, and other continents.

-Endangering and Protection: The Corn Cockle is an endangered species in some countries (CZ, SK).
+Threat and protection: The Corn Cockle is an endangered species in some countries (CZ, SK).

 Note: The seeds are poisonous.